-Thinking about visiting Peru and Bolivia but not sure where to start?
+Thinking about traveling to Peru and Bolivia but not sure where to start?
 That’s how I felt when I first started planning my 2 week trip to Peru and Bolivia.
-A lot of my friends told me that they wish they’d done Peru & Bolivia together as the countries are right next to each other and the cultures are similar.
-I took their advice to plan a 2 week trip to Peru and Bolivia and it was the perfect amount of time to see the highlights of both countries.
+A lot of my friends told me that they wish they’d backpacked Peru & Bolivia together as the countries are right next to each other and the cultures are similar.
+I took their advice to plan a 2 week Peru and Bolivia tour and it was the perfect amount of time to see the highlights of both countries.

 I flew between cities in order to save time.
 If you are traveling on a tight budget, take the overnight bus between cities.
 Depending on your travel plan and budget, adjust the itinerary below to fit your own need.
 We did a lot in 2 weeks in Peru and Bolivia and some of the highlights included the Sacred Valley, Inca Trail, Rainbow Mountain, and Uyuni Salt Flat.

-- Most of the destinations in Peru and Bolivia have very high altitude.
+- Most of the places to see in Peru and Bolivia have very high altitude.
 Get altitude sickness pill before you go

 - Pack warm: high altitude = warm & sunburn during the day under the sun and freezing at night.
 For packing tips, see this post